 The Curse Of Julia Brown, The Voodoo Priestess Of Manchac Swamp

 In the early 20th century, Julia Brown was a local healer and magic practitioner in Frenier, LA.
-She would travel all over the village to perform rituals for people, and was known for her magic touch.
+She would travel all over the village to perform rituals for people, and she was known for her magic touch.
 Unfortunately, the people began to take advantage of her, demanding her help - until she began fighting back.
 Those she deemed disrespectful and ungrateful would be given terrifying predictions, or she would curse them.

 In last few weeks before her death in 1915, Brown would sing her curse for the town of Frenier to herself over and over: "One day I’m gonna die, and I’m gonna take all of you with me."
-Her death came as she predicted, and the whole town went to her funeral to pay their respects out of fear.
+Her passing came as she predicted, and the whole town went to her funeral to pay their respects out of fear.
 As they began to nail Brown's coffin shut, a devastating hurricane tore through the village, killing all but two people.
 Just as the priestess had promised, the town died with her.